Yakashi13/Yaka-bot/README.md

 - This is a `modified bot` with more `Characters` and `Command featuers`.
 - The bot is modified of <a href="https://github.com/FantoX001/Atlas-MD">Atlas-MD</a> bot which Is made by <a href="https://github.com/FantoX001/">FantoX001</a> .
 - This bot is not made by `WhatsApp.inc` so overusing bot may result in WhatsApp account ban.
 Use at your own risk.
-- `Modified becouse user can have the best experience through the bot and for "*experiment purposes"` ( `*To help the original bot` ) .
 - If you Modify this bot and face any Issues, I am not responsible for that because it's not possible for me to help everyone in bot Development / Modification.
 Only modify if you know what you are doing.
 - If you faced any errors after modifications, i'm not responsible for it.
 - This bot is made for `Educational / Fun / Group Management` purposes only.
 I and will not be responsible for any misuse of this bot.